 Getting your deck looking immaculate is easier than you think, but it does require preplanning and a little hard work.
-Scrubbing up your wood deck has more benefits than just aesthetics, though.
+Scrubbing up your natural wood deck has more benefits than just aesthetics, though.
 It will help protect your deck from the forces of the weather and make it last longer.

 Wood, by its very nature, is prone to wear, tear, and decay.
 While it looks natural and traditional, it’s porous — which means it will expand when it’s hot, contract when it’s cold, and soak up water.

 Why Clean a Wood Deck?

-There are many reasons to keep your deck in peak condition.
-A well-maintained deck not only adds curb appeal but also increases the overall value of your entire property.
+There are many reasons to keep your wooden deck in peak condition.
+As a homeowner, well-maintained deck boards not only add curb appeal but also increases the overall value of your entire property.
 Just because you’re not thinking of selling any time soon doesn’t mean you want to let it fall into a state of disrepair!
-Plus, maintaining your deck means you can stave off the expense of replacing it for many years to come.
+Plus, maintaining the entire deck means you can stave off the expense of replacing it for many years to come.

 Neglected decks can be unsightly as a result of mold and mildew, and they could even become dangerous.
-Dry rot can go unnoticed if you’re not inspecting your decking once or twice a year and could ruin it — but if you’re taking care of it, you’ll know as soon as anything arises.
+Dry rot can go unnoticed if you’re not inspecting your wood surface once or twice a year and could ruin it — but if you’re taking care of it, you’ll know as soon as anything arises.

-Now that you’ve put the time aside to clean a wood deck, it’s time to make sure you’ve got the right equipment.
+Now that you’ve put the time aside to clean a wood deck, it’s time to make sure you’ve got the right deck cleaner equipment.
 We recommend getting hold of the following at your local hardware store:

 - Tarpaulin to protect items beneath your deck

 Clear the Deck, Sweep, and Deal With Stains